 In cooperation with the School of Management and the College of Arts and Sciences, OIE developed and supports a 2003 contract with the Singapore Institute of Management (SIM) to deliver baccalaureate degree programs in Business Administration, Communication, Psychology, Sociology, Economics, International Trade and Geographic Information Science conducted entirely at the SIM campus in Singapore.
 Currently, these programs together enroll 1,500 students and have graduated nearly 5,000 students.
 Numerous UB-SIM students study abroad at UB every semester.
 In turn, dozens of Buffalo students study abroad at SIM each year.

-In addition to these seven major areas, the Office of the Vice Provost for International Education is responsible for internationalizing the curriculum and campus experience of students, faculty, and staff.
+In addition to these five major areas, the Office of the Vice Provost for International Education is responsible for internationalizing the curriculum and campus experience of students, faculty, and staff.
 OIE worked with Undergraduate Education and the General Education Task Force to support the development of the global learning component of the UB Curriculum, UB’s general education program.
 It helps develop and support foreign language and area studies programs that increase student knowledge of the languages and cultures of other countries, and it co-organizes and sponsors international artistic and cultural events on campus.
 In addition, OIE provides support for the Fulbright and German Academic Exchange Service student programs on campus.

 The VPIE works closely with the Council on International Studies and Programs (CISP), a faculty advisory committee, to develop international education policies, review new international programs, and promote and support international activities of campus-wide interest.
 The membership of the Council comprises faculty from across the university as well as international education staff, who are ex officio.